 Yet another tried and tested home remedy is the use of oatmeal.
 The readily available product relieves the baby from pain caused by diaper rash.

 How to use: Grind a tablespoon of oatmeal into a powder.
-Add the powdered oatmeal in the baby’s bathwater and make him/her sit for 5-10 minutes.
+Add the powdered oatmeal to the baby’s bathwater and make him/her sit for 5-10 minutes.
 For better results, follow the steps twice a week.
 Pat dry the affected area with a clean towel and avoid rubbing as it may worsen the condition.
-Make sure to use unflavored instant or quick oats, steel-cut oats, or rolled oats.
+Ensure to use unflavored instant or quick oats, steel-cut oats, or rolled oats.

 Yogurt acts as one of the best remedies for diaper rash, and for this ailment, get some plain yogurt without any added sugar/flavor; also, ensure it is at room temperature.

 How to use: Apply a thick layer of plain yogurt on the affected area and let it dry.
 After treatment, wear a fresh diaper to the baby.

 Go for Aloe Vera treatment if you notice inflammation in babies along with diaper rash.
 You can use both fresh aloe vera gel as well as the bottled version for the cure.

 How to use: Apply a thin layer of aloe vera gel on the affected parts and leave it to dry.

 - The information provided here are guidelines and doesn’t replace medical advice.
 Visit the doctor if symptoms persist for a prolonged time.